 - TEMPUR-Neck Pillow

 Any of the cervical pillows in our review should help you reduce the strain on your neck when you sleep.
 Check out the pros and cons of each one and select the option you like best.
-As you can see, the best pillows for neck pain in 2018 come in three major forms: shredded fiber, memory foam and fiber with a water layer at the bottom.
+As you can see, the best pillows for neck pain come in three major forms: shredded fiber, memory foam, and fiber with a water layer at the bottom.
 Each of these is designed to help reduce or eliminate neck pain by keeping your neck properly oriented in relation to the rest of your spine.